Higher Education Emergency Relief Fund

 No. According to the information currently available, the IRS does not consider HEERF funds to be taxable income.

-While not taxable, HEERF funds that are used to pay any portion of a student’s balance will be reported on the 2021 1098T form as payment toward qualified tuition and fees (Box 1).
+While not taxable, HEERF funds that are used to pay any portion of a student’s balance will be reported on the 2021 1098T or the 2022 1098T form (depending on the year when the HEERF funds were disbursed) as payment toward qualified tuition and fees (Box 1).
 For information regarding 1098T tax reporting, please contact the Bursar’s Office at 303-871-4944 or firstname.lastname@example.org.

 Will there be additional higher education relief funding in the future?